-In the high tide and low tide chart, we can see that the first high tide was at 2:15 am and the next high tide at 9:20 am.
-The first low tide was at 6:10 am and the next low tide will be at 6:20 pm.
+In the high tide and low tide chart, we can see that the high tide was at 12:15 am and the low tide was at 11:40 am.

-The tidal coefficient today is 59 (average).
-At noon the tidal coefficient increases to 64 to end the day with a tidal coefficient of 69.
-The tide heights today are 0.5 m, 0.4 m, 0.5 m and 0.0 m.
+The tidal coefficient today is 62 (average).
+At noon the tidal coefficient increases to 65 to end the day with a tidal coefficient of 68.
+The tide heights today are 0.6 m and -0.2 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Esquimalt Lagoon which is of 1.1 m and a minimum height of -0.3 m.

-The solunar fishing calendar in Esquimalt Lagoon tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
+The solunar fishing calendar in Esquimalt Lagoon tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are: